-Vitality prides itself on offering the most extensive critical illness protection with their Comprehensive product covering over 170 conditions, compared to around 50 for a typical critical illness policy.
-Vitality strongly believes the product delivers more value to customers as it is up to 3 times more likely to provide a payout than traditional products, simply because of the sheer number of conditions covered.
+Vitality prides itself on offering the most extensive critical illness protection with its plus product covering 174 conditions on its 3x serious illness cover.
+This compares to around 75 for a typical critical illness policy.
+Vitality strongly believes the product delivers more value and peace of mind to customers as it is up to 3 times more likely to provide a payout than traditional products, simply because of the sheer number of conditions covered.

 When a customer takes out Serious Illness Cover with Vitality they will receive the Vitality life insurance terms and conditions which will list all the conditions covered and at what severity level they will be paid.
 As someone who has taken out a Vitality life insurance policy with Serious Illness Cover I can confirm that this is quite a lengthy document!